-The opposite of feeling entitled is feeling ineligible, disqualified, banned, excluded.
+The opposite of feeling entitled is feeling ineligible, excluded.

-Do nerd boys and fat girls receive similar messages of exclusion, leading to similar painful feelings?
-And, are they both being excluded from the same thing — access to sexual expression?
+Do nerd boys and fat girls get similar messages of exclusion, leading to similar painful feelings?
+And, are they being excluded from the same thing — access to sexual expression?

 Tropes about the late in life virgin nerd are ubiquitous in media and popular culture.
-Fat women are often desexualized in media (the funny fat friend or the lonely fat woman or the tragic fat woman), or alternately portrayed as easy (with the subtext that they must be desperate).
-In both cases, what these tropes expose is that nerd boys and fat girls are failing to live up to their assigned gender roles — they fail to reach the social standard of “man enough”, of “feminine enough”.
+Fat women are desexualized in media (the funny fat friend or the lonely fat woman or the tragic fat woman), or portrayed as easy (they must be desperate).

-The name for the pain associated with this sense of failure is gender role stress — the experience of emotional distress as a result of violating or not adhering to traditional gender role norms.
-Both Masculine and Feminine Gender Role Stress are measured on gender-specific 5 point scales used by researchers, and there are a few elements of gender role stress that are, I think, particularly relevant to the pain experienced by nerd boys and fat girls.
+Academics call this gender role stress: the experience of emotional distress as a result of violating or not adhering to traditional gender role norms.
+A few elements of gender role stress are particularly relevant to the pain experienced by nerd boys and fat girls.

-From the Masculine Gender Role Stress Scale, two elements stand out when I reflect on the stories I have heard from nerds: fear of physical inadequacy and fear of performance failure (i.e. fear of rejection), with the potential for performance failure often linked to a 3rd measure — fear of emotional expressiveness.
-Often, these fears are linked to perceived consequences that will be faced at the hands of other men, often (subconsciously) including themselves.
+From the Masculine Gender Role Stress Scale, three elements stand out: fear of physical inadequacy and fear of performance failure (i.e. fear of rejection), and fear of emotional expressiveness.
+These fears are linked to imagined consequences from other men, including themselves.

 “I mean, what is a nerd in the classic sense?
 He’s a guy who’s either too fat or too skinny, but definitely not athletic.
 He’s often hyper-intelligent, but sometimes the opposite (Martin Prince and Ralph Wiggum on The Simpsons are arguably both archetypes of “nerds”), but mainly what he is is awkward and weak, lacking confidence, charisma, and command of the room.